wevote/WeVoteCordova/README.md

     stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 WeVoteCordovaSaveoff %
     ```
+    **Note August 2023:  cordova-plugin-screen-orientation needs a [temporary patch](https://github.com/apache/cordova-plugin-screen-orientation/pull/116) from cordova-plugin-screen-orientation
+    which is built into the package.json, but should be evaluated and removed as sooon as there is a released fix that supports
+    this plugin on iOS 16.4 and newer.**

 7. Run the `copyFromSaveoff` script to copy all the source controlled files from `WeVoteCordovaSaveoff` to `WeVoteCordova `
     ```